Mediation vs Arbitration: What is the Difference

 Arbitration:

-Arbitration is the process of resolving a dispute in front of a neutral third party-an arbitrator or a panel of arbitrators.
+Arbitration is resolving a dispute in front of a neutral third party- an arbitrator or a panel of arbitrators.
 The process is private, and the parties have some control over the venue and decision-makers.
 It often involves disputes of a commercial nature, but the process can resolve a variety of disputes.
 It can be between two or more parties.
 The panel can decide the dispute—distinguishing it from mediation.
 The outcome of an arbitration is called an award.

-While arbitration and mediation are often grouped under alternative dispute resolution, they have quite a few differences that set them apart from one another Yet the differences between the two systems allow savvy litigants to choose the best venue for their dispute.
-The similarities and differences provide a window into the factors that will need to be considered as the parties decide whether arbitration or mediation will be the best option for their dispute.
+While arbitration and mediation are often grouped under alternative dispute resolution, they have quite a few differences that set them apart.
+Yet the differences between the two systems allow savvy litigants to choose the best venue for their dispute.
+The similarities and differences provide a window into the factors that must be considered as the parties decide whether arbitration or mediation will be the best option for their dispute.

 Similarities:

-• Rules Used: Both arbitration and mediation allow the parties to control aspects of the process.
-Mediation is fairly party-driven, which means that the mediator is sensitive and responds to the needs of the parties.
+Both arbitration and mediation allow the parties to control aspects of the process.
+Mediation is relatively party-driven, meaning the mediator is sensitive and responds to the parties’ needs.
 Arbitration allows the parties to choose the governing law and the arbitration procedure.

-• Speed: Arbitration is often a fairly quick process because once the arbitration panel is agreed upon, the panel can hear the case almost immediately.
-It is similar to mediation because the parties can arrange mediation and complete it on their own time with the mediator.
+Arbitration is often a relatively quick process because once the arbitration panel is agreed upon, the panel can hear the case almost immediately.
+It is similar to mediation because the parties can arrange and complete it on their own time with the mediator.

-• Privacy: Arbitration and mediation are both confidential processes.
-The parties agree that was is shared in the process cannot be shared elsewhere.
-This ensures that the topics and facts discussed are kept within the process.
+Arbitration and mediation are both confidential processes.
+The parties agree that what is shared in the process cannot be shared elsewhere, ensuring that the topics and facts discussed are kept within the process.

-• Role of Attorneys: In arbitration and mediation, the role of the parties’ lawyers may be limited.
-Lawyers may assist in presenting the case, but neutrals often appreciate allowing the parties to have a voice in the process when using mediation or arbitration.
+In arbitration and mediation, the role of the parties’ lawyers may be limited.
+Lawyers may assist in presenting the case, but neutrals often appreciate allowing the parties to have a voice in the process.

-• Equitable Results: While it is not always the case, arbitration and mediation leave open the possibility of an equitable result that would not be possible in the litigation process.
+While this is not always the case, arbitration and mediation open the possibility of an equitable result that would not be possible in the litigation process.
 The neutral third-party arbitrator has more room than a judge or jury because they can issue awards outside a typical assignment of liability.
-The arbitrator could order one party to pay but also have the other party perform a task or stop doing something.
-Mediation takes this a step further by allowing the parties to create these results.
+The arbitrator could order one party to pay and have the other party perform a task or stop doing something.
+Mediation takes this further by allowing the parties to create these results.

 Differences:

 • Structure of the Hearing: The structure of the hearing will be different in arbitration than in mediation.
-In arbitration, the parties will present their case, the panel will consider the evidence presented and legal arguments, and then there will be an arbitrator’s decision.
-In mediation, the parties will present their case, but then they will discuss the case and possible settlements until they reach an agreement.
+In arbitration, the parties present their case, the panel considers the evidence presented and legal arguments, and then the arbitrator makes a decision.
+In mediation, the parties present their case, but then they discuss the case and possible settlements until they reach an agreement.

-• Flexibility: Arbitration may or may not be legally binding, depending on what the parties agree on.
-The parties may agree that the arbitration award is legally binding, or they may agree that the decision must be affirmed by the parties for it to be binding.
+• Flexibility: Arbitration may or may not be legally binding, depending on the parties’ agreement.
+The parties may agree that the arbitration award is legally binding, or they may agree that they must affirm the decision for it to be binding.
 However, the default for arbitration is typically legally binding.
-Mediation is rarely binding on the parties unless there is an element of arbitration added to the mediation agreement.
+Mediation is rarely binding on the parties unless an element of arbitration is added to the mediation agreement.

-• Decisionmaker: Unlike mediation where the parties are responsible for coming up with a solution to the dispute, in arbitration, the neutral third-party arbitrator can issue a binding arbitrator’s decision about the dispute that the parties can or have to follow.
+• Decisionmaker: Unlike mediation, where the parties are responsible for finding a solution to the dispute, in arbitration, the neutral third-party arbitrator can issue a binding decision about the dispute that the parties can or must follow.

 • Representation: Most of the time, the parties in arbitration vs mediation are represented by lawyers.
 However, it is more common for parties to be unrepresented in mediation than in arbitration.